cooper/ferret/doc/Keywords.md

 operator <op> { <statements> }
 ```

+Exactly the same as the [`method`](#method) keyword, except that it is used by
+convention for operator implementations.

 Defines an operator overload method for the operator `op`.
 This allows you to
 add custom operator implementations involving the instances of the class.